nedelec/cytosim-2017/README.md

 ## Installation and compilation

 In the documentation, you will find a module describing how to compile Cytosim.
 On Mac OS X and Linux this should be straightforward if you are familiar with compilation in general.
 On Windows, we suggest that you compile within Cygwin.
-More more information, please check src/doc/compile.dox.
+For more information, please check src/doc/compile.dox.

-Here are the steps to compile:
+After installing Apple's Xcode, enter these commands to compile:

 	git clone https://github.com/nedelec/cytosim.git
 	cd cytosim